MarcelaCespedes/Digital_Twin_Explore1/README.md

 ## 1. Background: Original system called Red Dot

 We observe the x and y coordinates from the original system called Red Dot within the unit square.
-Red Dot is the original we wish to better understand via a digital twin, so we must first know a little about Red Dot and look at its historical records.
+Red Dot is the original entity we wish to better understand via a digital twin, so we must first know a little about Red Dot and look at its historical records.

 To get some sense on the basic parameters of the ditigal twin to be created, we first analyse historical data on Red Dot.
 This was collected hourly, over 24 hours, for 30 days.
 There is sufficient information for us to incorporate analytical (statistical and/or mathematical) models to get a sense on Red Dot's behaviour.